Revisiting Residue Codes for Modern Memories: Use Cases

-\fakesec{Exploiting Unused States} Let us start with an obvious case.
-Consider a \OURShort{}(80, 70) code with a multiplier $\GM{}=\MDDRnewMult{}$ that can be encoded in 10 bits, thus giving us 6 bits of harvestable space that one can use for any task.
-In other words, with a 80-bit codeword, we can store up to 70 bits of data to achieve chipkill-like functionality, but since the basic granule of protection is 64 bits (8 bytes) in most existing schemes, we get to store six additional bits of free storage.
-This storage can be put to a number of uses: the ARM Memory Tagging Extensions (v8.5A ARM ISA), requires the ability to store 4 bits of metadata for each 16-byte granule.
-Currently, there are two methods to store this data: 1) store the metadata in another part of memory and include tag caches to avoid two DRAM access per access, or 2) store the metadata in the ECC at the expense of reliability.
-If \OURShort{} is used on a system with MTE, the four additional bits can be stored inline for each 16-byte granule leaving a full byte to store additional information.
-This also creates a pathway for increasing the tag sizes if desired in future architectures.
-Similarly, the additional storage can be used to store authentication information, or replay counters to mitigate the overhead of memory authentication and encryption techniques.
+Let us start with an obvious case.
+Consider a \OURShort{}(\MDDRnew{}) code with an $11$-bit multiplier $\GM{}=\MDDRnewMult{}$, thus giving us five bits of space that one can use for metadata.
+In other words, with an 80-bit codeword, we can store up to 69 bits of data and still get ChipKill-like functionality, but since the basic granule of protection is 64 bits (8 bytes) in most existing schemes, we get to store five additional bits of free storage.
+This storage can be put to several uses, for example, the ARM Memory Tagging Extensions (MTE)\cite{MTE} or Rowhammer detection\cite{rhmr}.
+We discuss the integration of \OUR{} with ARM MTE in Section~\ref{case:mte}, and in the next section we discuss Rowhammer resiliency.

-\fakesec{Fractional Space Harvesting} Since \OUR{} is based on integer arithmetic, the reasoning about code space bounds and unused code states is extremely intuitive.
-Let us consider an $n$-bit code.
-The maximum value of the data that can be encoded with multiplier \GM{} is:

-Thus, if $\log_2{\GM{}} < r_b$, then some number of codewords in the code will never be used!
-Let us consider an example of~\OURShort{}(72,64) code with \GM{} = 243.
-The $\log_2 {data_{max,\GM{}=243}}=64.075$, thus a range of $65$-bit numbers can be encoded into 72-bit codewords.
-Such a behavior is not possible in a conventional parity-based ECC like Hamming code.